Governors-State-Technology-Clubs/resourceHub/README.md

 ### Step 2: Clone the Repository

-Once Git is installed, clone the repository to your local machine:
+Once Git is installed, clone the repository to your machine:

 1. Open your terminal (Command Prompt, Git Bash, or Terminal).
 2. Run the following command: